leahwilliams1315/ada-fe-challenge/README.md

 One potential user experience challenge I could see is if there were thousands of text elements to render.
 Aside from the server response time for such a large payload, users would have an incredibly long list to navigate through.
-A lazy loading solution to incrementally load data as the user scroll might be a good solution.
+A lazy loading solution to incrementally load data as the user scrolls might be a good solution.

 ### How would you make this accessible?
 One thing to do to ensure the application is accessible, is to consider the tab flow of elements,